redpesk-core/afb-binding/docs/reference-v4/func-afb-req.md

 /**
  * Manage the pointer stored by the binding for the client session of 'req'.
  *
- * If no previous pointer is stored or if 'replace' is not zero, a new value
- * is generated using the function 'create_context' called with the 'closure'.
- * If 'create_context' is NULL the generated value is 'closure'.
+ * If some value was set as context by a previous call to 'afb_req_context' or
+ * 'afb_req_context_set', return that value.
  *
- * When a value is created, the function 'free_context' is recorded and will
- * be called (with the created value as argument) to free the created value when
- * it is not more used.
+ * Otherwise, call the initialization callback 'initcb' with the given 'closure'
+ * to initialize the value.
+The callback 'initcb' must initialiaze the 3 data
+ * whose pointers are given: value, freecb and freeclo, as for the function
+ * 'afb_req_context_set'.
  *
+ * It is allowed to pass NULL for 'initcb'.
+In that case, the value of the
+ * context is initialized to 'closure'.
+ *
  * This function is atomic: it ensures that 2 threads will not race together.
  *
  * @param req the request
  * @param replace if not zero an existing value is replaced
- * @param create_context the creation function or NULL
- * @param free_context the destroying function or NULL
+ * @param initcb the initialisation function or NULL
  * @param closure the closure to the creation function *
  * @return the stored value